hashicorp/terraform-provider-azurerm/website/docs/r/databox_edge_device.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Databox Edge Device should exist.
 Changing this forces a new Databox Edge Device to be created.

 * `location` - (Required) The Azure Region where the Databox Edge Device should exist.
 Changing this forces a new Databox Edge Device to be created.

-* `description` - (Optional) The Description of the Data Box Edge/Gateway device.
-Changing this forces a new Databox Edge Device to be created.

-* `friendly_name` - (Optional) The Data Box Edge/Gateway device name.
-Changing this forces a new Databox Edge Device to be created.

-* `model_description` - (Optional) The description of the Data Box Edge/Gateway device model.
-Changing this forces a new Databox Edge Device to be created.

 * `sku_name` - (Required)  The `sku_name` is comprised of two segments separated by a hyphen (e.g. `TEA_1Node_UPS_Heater-Standard`).
 The first segment of the `sku_name` defines the `name` of the sku, possible values are `Gateway`, `Edge`, `TEA_1Node`, `TEA_1Node_UPS`, `TEA_1Node_Heater`, `TEA_1Node_UPS_Heater`, `TEA_4Node_Heater`, `TEA_4Node_UPS_Heater` or `TMA`.
 The second segment defines the `tier` of the `sku_name`, possible values are `Standard`.
 For more information see the [product documentation]("https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.management.databoxedge.models.sku?view=azure-dotnet").
 Changing this forces a new Databox Edge Device to be created.